• FRENCH AND GERMAN INTO ENGLISH: TRANSLATION & PROOFREADING

 SHORT/BLENDED PRIVACY NOTICE AND GENERAL TERMS & CONDITIONS OF BUSINESS FOR COMMISSIONED

-to maintain my accounts and records and to support and manage staff.
+my language services, to maintain my accounts and records and to carry out personnel

 Besides the data I hold as stated above, if you are a customer for whom I have performed

-a translation, I hold your company name, address and certain other statutory data.
+other language services), I hold your company name, address and certain other statutory

-I need this in order to be able to invoice you and to make statutory financial reports
+data.
+I need this in order to be able to invoice you and to make statutory financial

-Lastly, I hold the translations that I have done for you on my own private computer.
+I store the files relating to translations that I have done for you on my password-protected

-This computer is backed up on a memory stick kept in my office.
-I cannot be held
+computer.
+This computer is backed up on a USB device kept in my office.
+Personal

-responsible for any processing of personal data carried out by third party organisations
+held responsible for any processing of personal data carried out by any third party

-which are outside my remit, such as translation agencies who commission me to perform
+organisations which are outside my remit, such as translation agencies who commission

 I do not share any of the work I undertake for you unless required to do so by the

-for you for the same amount of time, because they assist me in performing my translation
+for you for the same amount of time, because I need to produce them if a legal dispute

-If you require me to delete any of your personal data, please send an email to firstname.lastname@example.org
+If you require me to delete any of your personal data, please send an email request

-requesting me to delete all paper and electronic copies from my systems.
+to firstname.lastname@example.org to ask me to remove all paper and electronic copies

 General Terms & Conditions of Business for Commissioned Translation Work